halented/finally-frontend/README.md

 # FINALLY!
 AN APP FOR EXTROVERTS

-This project is hosted live at https://finally-app.herokuapp.com/#/
+*This project is hosted live at https://finally-app.herokuapp.com/#/*

+*This is the frontend repository.
+The backend repository can be found [here](https://github.com/halented/finally-backend).*

 Are you an extrovert?
 Do you find yourself confused and concerned when it comes to respecting the needs of your introvert friends?